-Long story being condensed to a very short version.
+A long story is condensed to a very short version here.
 Three years ago, after I kept yapping about how easy it was to make a soufflé, Lenny decided to give it a try.
 It flopped.
 Here is the proof.

 You still have time to get all of the ingredients – why not make this together.
 Imagine the romantic fun (and giggles) you would have!

 Preparing the Souffle Pan